Cycle Consistency as Reward: Learning Image-Text Alignment without Human Preferences: Method

 \subsection{Cycle Consistency as Preferences}

 Our goal is to learn preferences for image-text alignment without relying on human annotations.
-Prior approaches often use human~\cite{kirstain2023pick,wu2023human,xu2024imagereward} or GPT-4V~\cite{silkie} preferences to rank the quality of generated captions or images.
+Prior approaches often use humans~\cite{kirstain2023pick,wu2023human,xu2024imagereward} or GPT-4V~\cite{silkie} to rank the quality of generated captions or images.
 Instead, we propose to derive preferences from \textit{cycle consistency}.
-Given an image-to-text mapping $F:X\rightarrow Y$, we measure how well a text $F(x)$ aligns with an image $x$ by measuring how well it can reconstruct $x$ through a backward mapping $G:Y\rightarrow X$.
+Given image-to-text mapping $F:X\rightarrow Y$, we measure how well text $F(x)$ aligns with image $x$ by measuring how well backward mapping $G:Y\rightarrow X$ can reconstruct $x$.
 We define \textit{cycle consistency score} for $F(x)$ conditioned on $x$ as:

 where $d_{\text{img}}$ measures the similarity between the reconstructed image $G(F(x))$ and the original image $x$.
 We use DreamSim~\cite{fu2023dreamsim} to compute this similarity.